ncatlab/nlab-content/pages/18338.md

-Term which is often used, mostly informally.
+Term which is often used, mostly informally, in mathematical discussions.

 There does not exist a standard precise meaning.

+Unnatural isomorphisms _per se_ are not studied in category theory.

+They are often even considered irrelevant.

+But understanding underlying _reasons_ for failure  of naturality($\approx$functoriality$\approx$commutativity$\approx$dynamic compatability) of correspondences can be interesting, though, at least for educational purposes.

+For example: whittling down the reservoir of morphisms available for deriving contradictions until _no_ contradictions  can be derived from naturality anymore can lead to unexpected insights.
+One can in this way conceive of the wide subcategory of finite-dimensional $K$-vector spaces with _morphisms only_ those $K$-linear maps which leave a bilinear form (fixed from the outset, kept behind the scenes, and not being _part_ of the category) invariant as the largest wide subcategory of $\mathcal{C}$ which makes the notoriously unnatural single-dual-endofunctor natural (well, sort of, see [[extranatural]] and Section (whittlingDown) below).
+At a deeper level, both natural and unnatural isomorphisms are but two facets of the same logical principle.
+The purpose of this article is to help understanding the concept of natural transformations.

 The most important distinction is that _unnatural isomorphism_ is used both to refer to

  * size: a perceived non-unicity of choices needed to build some isomorphism (let us call this _noncanonical_ isomorphism)
  * structure: a perceived non-functoriality of the isomorphism built, relative to a category (let us call this _unnatural isomorphism_)

 This article is _not_ about the former informal meaning, which arguably is about size only (see [MO discussion](#MathOverflow2010) for a discussion of the adjective _canonical_ instead).
-Rather, it  focuses on the latter meaning, and, more precisely, on the concept of unnaturally-isomorphic [[functor]]s.
-Understanding such functors better can help to appreciate the important concept of [[natural isomorphism]].
+Rather, it  focuses on the latter meaning only, and, more precisely, on the concept of unnaturally [[natural isomorphism|isomorphic functor]]s.
+Understanding unnaturally isomorphic functors can help to better appreciate the important concept of [[natural isomorphism]].

-Caution: this article is _under construction_ and unfinished, please do not use it yet.
+**Caution**: this article is _under construction_ and in a rough state, please

+ * do not yet read

+ * let alone use

+it.

 This article has both a

 * a descriptive,
-* an analytical,
+* a conceptual,

 part.